bonfhir/bonfhir/docs/website/docs/intro.md

 # Welcome to Bonfhir

-A collection of projects and libraries to help implement [FHIR](https://hl7.org/fhir/)-based products and solutions.
+BonFHIR is a collection of projects and libraries to help implement [FHIR](https://hl7.org/fhir/)-based products and solutions.
+Focus on building features by taking advantage of the comprehensive BonFHIR tooling that makes working with FHIR easier and faster:

+- React UI components and state management built for FHIR resources and common healthcare use cases
+- Type definitions for R4b and R5, including search builder parameters
+- Localized formatters to present FHIR data in any language with support for names, dates, addresses and more
+- A FHIR client that supports FHIR subscriptions, bundle navigation, dynamic proxies, batch execution, GraphQL and more!

 ## Get started